VasekStolba/Erebus-Archive-System/Legislation/"Criminal Code" (L-002).md

      1. class E sentence; or
      2. capital punishments.
   5. Organization means any official and approved office, committee, department, division, subdivision, association, or group within the foundation.
+  6. Property includes Class D personnel.
+  7. Public safety personnel means personnel responsible for the safety of the foundation's property and personnel.
+This includes members of the Security Bureau of Defense and Mobile Task Forces.

 #### §3 Applicability of the Act
   1. Title 1 and 2 apply to all parts, systems, and organizations of the foundation.